dbt-labs/docs.getdbt.com/website/docs/reference/resource-properties/freshness.md

 Additionally, the `loaded_at_field` is required to calculate freshness for a table.
 If a `loaded_at_field` is not provided, then dbt will not calculate freshness for the table.

 Freshness blocks are applied hierarchically:
-- a `freshness` and `loaded_at` property added to a source will be applied to all all tables defined in that source
+- a `freshness` and `loaded_at_field` property added to a source will be applied to all all tables defined in that source
-- a `freshness` and `loaded_at` property added to a source _table_ will override any properties applied to the source.
+- a `freshness` and `loaded_at_field` property added to a source _table_ will override any properties applied to the source.

 This is useful when all of the tables in a source have the same `loaded_at_field`, as is often the case.